Clinically reviewed by Chris Mosunic, PhD, RD, MBA, Chief Clinical Officer, Calm

 Similarly, people often aren’t provided the mental health support they need for common and potentially traumatic life experiences such as caregiving, infertility, grief, and postpartum recovery.

-Consultants can help employers close these gaps by recommending mental health products that guide employees to evidence-based programs targeting their unique experiences and challenges.
+Organizations can close these gaps by adopting mental health products that guide employees to evidence-based programs targeting their unique experiences and challenges.
 When such programs are developed by psychologists with deep subject-matter expertise, they help employees easily access the specialized mental health support they need, anytime or anywhere.

 Calm Health offers an extensive library of evidence-based programs authored by licensed psychologists to support people facing common life and health challenges.
 Some of these programs are Parenting Teens with Mental Health Conditions; Grief Support: A Guide to Coping After Loss; Thriving Through the Menopause Transition, Transforming Loneliness: Tools to Reconnect, Type 1 Diabetes Support; Tools to Cope with Cancer; Hypertension & Health for Your Black Wellness; and Mental Health for Pregnancy and Postpartum.